 Can dogs eat fish?

 Yes, dogs can definitely eat some types of fish.
-It’s actually a healthy source of protein that you will often find mixed into commercial dog food as a source of protein.
+It’s actually a healthy source of protein that you will often find mixed into commercial dog food.

-Along with being a great source of protein, fish is also rich in omega-3 fatty acids and can be great for dogs with specific food allergies that limit what they can eat.
+Fish is a great source of protein and omega-3 fatty acids.
+It can also be great for dogs with specific food allergies that limit their food choices.

 Can dogs eat canned fish?

 Canned fish is fine for your dog to eat as long as you give them canned fish that isn’t packed in oil or filled with lots of added salt.
-You can add about a quarter of a can to your dog’s daily food to add some extra protein and nutrients.
+You can add about a quarter of a can to your dog’s daily food if you want to give them a boost of protein and nutrients.

 Can dogs eat raw fish?